• Art magazine

 Olfactory art in the 20th century

-The variety of olfactory art
+The diversity of olfactory art

-"Gray Weather, Grand Jatte" (1888) by Georges Seurat (location: Metropolitan Museum of Art, NYC)
+"Gray Weather, Grand Jatte" (1888) by Georges Seurat (Location: Metropolitan Museum of Art, NYC)

-"Gray Weather, Grand Jatte" (1888) by Georges Seurat (location: Metropolitan Museum of Art, NYC)
+“Gray Weather, Grand Jatte” (1888) by Georges Seurat (Location: Metropolitan Museum of Art, NYC)

-Installations and space work
+Installations and spatial works

 Performance art